sdm-lang/emacs-sdml-mode/README.md

 **Datatypes**: `db`=boolean, `dd`=decimal, `df`=double, `dh`=binary, `di`=integer, `sd`=string, `du`=unsigned

+Note that for annotation properties with language string values the skeletons will add the value of the Emacs variable `locale-language` as the language tag.

 ### Debugging

 * `C-c C-s d` -- open the tree-sitter debug view